MonitorControl/MonitorControl/README.md

 ## Supported displays

-- Most modern LCD displays from all major manufacturers supported implemented DDC/CI protocol via DisplayPort, HDMI, USB-C or VGA to allow for hardware backlight control.
+- Most modern LCD displays from all major manufacturers supported implemented DDC/CI protocol via USB-C, DisplayPort, HDMI, DVI or VGA to allow for hardware backlight and volume control.
-- Apple (and LG-Apple) displays and built-in displays are supported using native protocol.
+- Apple displays and built-in displays are supported using native protocols.
-- LCD and LED Televisions usually do not implement DDC, these are supported using software alternatives to dim the image (some higher-end sets are able to translate this into hardware backlight dimming).
+- LCD and LED Televisions usually do not implement DDC, these are supported using software alternatives to dim the image.
-- OLED or mini/micro-LED displays and televisions are fully supported using gamma table manipulation (this is a no-compromise solution for this class of displays).
-- DisplayLink, Airplay and Sidecar are supported using shade (dark overlay) control.
+- DisplayLink, Airplay, Sidecar and other virtual screens are supported via shade (overlay) control.
-- The app is compatible with [BetterDummy](https://github.com/waydabber/BetterDummy) mirrored sets.

 Notable exceptions for hardware control compatibility:

+- DDC control using the built-in HDMI port of the 2018 Intel Mac mini, the built-in HDMI port of all M1 Macs (MacBook Pro 14" and 16", Mac Mini, Mac Studio) and the built-in HDMI port of the entry level M2 Mac mini are not supported.
+Use USB-C instead or get [BetterDisplay](https://betterdisplay.pro) for full DDC control over HDMI with these Macs as well for free.
+Software-only dimming is still available for these connections.
 - Some displays (notably EIZO) use MCCS over USB or an entirely custom protocol for control.
 These displays are supported with software dimming only.
-- The HDMI port of the 2018 Intel Mac mini and 2020 M1 Mac mini prohibit DDC communication.
-Software control is still available.
-We recommend connecting the display via the USB-C port (USB-C to HDMI dongles usually work).
 - DisplayLink docks and dongles do not allow for DDC control on Macs, only software dimming is available for these connections.

+Compatibility with

-Note to f.lux users - please activate `Avoid gamma table manipulation` under `Preferences` » `Displays`!
+- f.lux users: please activate `Avoid gamma table manipulation` under `Preferences` » `Displays`!
 This step is not needed if you use Night Shift.
+- [BetterDisplay](https://betterdisplay.pro/) users: either activate `Avoid gamma table manipulation` in MonitorControl or turn off `Allow color adjustments` in BetterDisplay (under Settings/Displays/Overview).
+You might want to disable native keyboard control either in MonitorControl or BetterDisplay, depending on which app you want to use for brightness control and dimming.

 ## How to help